Arnoldj2/Live-Project-C-/README.md

 <h3> Styling Index, Edit, Create, Details, and Delete pages. </h3>

-These stories involed styling the CRUD pages according provided layout and color schema a.
+These stories involed styling the CRUD pages according provided layout and color schema.
 One such instance was that the index page [code shown here](#index) required that each BlogPost have its own container where the photo for the BlogPost is on the left and the information about the BlogPost on the right.

 ![readme_img](https://user-images.githubusercontent.com/74551278/111548215-fbac6200-873f-11eb-8b40-da6c0bd46b6a.PNG)